 - User needs: Why do those audiences need or expect that content from us?

-Answering these questions is the first step.
-These answers help you craft a content mission statement that steers your focus as you make individual, content-related decisions.
-For example, let’s say you’re evaluating a few ideas/angles/messaging for upcoming articles.
-Does each content idea support our mission?
-Or are we just seeding a piece of fluff to appease our sales team?
+Answers to these questions will help you craft a content mission statement that steers your focus as you make individual, content-related decisions.
+For example, let’s say you’re evaluating a few ideas, angles, and messaging for upcoming articles.
+You’ll need to know things like does each content idea support your mission?
+Or are you just seeding a piece of fluff to appease your sales team?

 Once you’ve crafted your mission statement, you’ll get extra brownie points for broadcasting it in a location easily located by your audience.
 Don’t forget to keep your content creators on track by continuing to reinforce it in meetings, on walls, or via internal company communication.